As robotic grasping improves, rivals debate the metrics of success

 Chen declined to share specifics about how Covariant approaches adversarial learning, but he said the best learning possibilities lie in hunting for outliers.

-“Let’s say the long tail hard cases normally only occur 1% of the time,” he said.
+“Let’s say the long-tail hard cases normally only occur 1% of the time,” he said.
 “If you adversarially train for it, then you can make those occur much more often and essentially accelerate your training and make that more efficient.”